 Employers must provide notice to employees of coverage options.
-No later than October 1, 2013, employers will be providing these notices to current employees and to new hires within 14 days.
+Employers will be providing these notices to new hires within 14 days.
 If your employer offers a health plan to some or all employees, you will receive this notice.
 If your employer does not offer a health plan, you will receive this notice.

 Option 1: Your employer plan

 The Affordable Care Act adds numerous protections related to employment-based group health plans.
 These include: